Craft Production → Mass Production → Lean Production,

 • Use data to make decisions, not assumptions.

-👉 Start with Leanademy’s Lean Six Sigma Yellow Belt, Green Belt, or Black Belt –designed for service professionals who want practical, hands-on skills to improve processes immediately.
+Start with Leanademy’s Lean Six Sigma Yellow Belt, Green Belt, or Black Belt programs.
+These are made for service professionals who want practical, hands-on skills to improve processes right away.

 Follow us on YouTube, LinkedIn, Pinterest.